Shubham-Diwadkar/Personal-Assistant/README.md

 ## How To Run the project
 1. You need to install [python 3.8.0](https://www.python.org/downloads/release/python-380/)
-2. After installing the python IDLE open Command Prompt (CMD) on the device
+2. After installing the python IDE open Command Prompt (CMD) on the device
 3. Check for the python version installed to verify Python is successfully installed.

   ```